Dennis Maloney Award for Youth-Based Community and Restorative Justice

-The Dennis Maloney Award for Community and Restorative Justice honors the memory of an individual whose dedication to youth-based restorative justice is still being heralded and followed today.
+The NACRJ will periodically award the Dennis Maloney Award for Community and Restorative Justice in the memory of an individual whose dedication to youth-based restorative justice is still being heralded and followed today.

 Dennis Maloney or “Denny” as he was better known, was a charismatic, larger-than-life leader who was influential in the restorative and community justice movement.
 Having attended Ohio State University as a proud Buckeye, Denny served his alma mater and fellow restorative and community justice peers well.